FellowTraveler/ngest/README.md

 ### Neo4J

-This project currently uses Neo4J
+This project uses Neo4J to store the graph and embeddings.

 ## Installation